For Immediate Release: July 19, 2018

 Every district in the state showed progress among their kindergarten classes, though student achievement varied.
 District average scores ranged from 626 to 794.
 The target end-of-year score for kindergarten is 681, and 123 school districts met or exceeded this target score.
 This score categorizes students as transitional readers.
 Students scoring at this level are beginning to read unfamiliar words and easy reader material but are not yet independent readers.

 Progress in kindergarten remained steady from 2016-17 to 2017-18, with, 65 percent of kindergarteners scoring at or above 681 both years.
 At the end of the 2015-16 school year, 63 percent met the target score, up from 54 percent in 2014-15.

 The Kindergarten Readiness Assessment evaluates skills such as the ability to recognize letters and match letters to their sounds and a student’s recognition that print flows from left to right.
 The exam produces reports for parents and teachers that detail each child’s early reading skills.
 Teacher reports also include diagnostic information and instructional plans for every student.

 Pre-K students in the state’s Early Learning Collaboratives (ELCs) and other public pre-K classes for 4-year-olds also maintained gains on the Pre-Kindergarten Readiness Assessment.

-The National Institute for Early Education Research (NIEER) first recognized Mississippi for its ELC program in 2015 as one of only five states that meet all 10 of its quality standards.
-In subsequent years, NIEER continued to recognize Mississippi as one of only seven states that meet all or most quality standards for pre-K.
+The National Institute for Early Education Research (NIEER) has recognized Mississippi’s Early Learning Collaboratives for the past three years as one of only five states that meet the majority of its quality standards for early childhood education.

 Patrice Guilfoyle, APR